Brockes Passion: Telemann

 Georg Philipp Telemann's setting of the Brockes Passion, Mich vom Stricke meiner Sünden (TWV 5:1), is set for SSSAATTBBB voices with 3 transverse flutes, recorder (Flauto dolce), 2 oboes, bassoon, 2 violins, viola, violetta, violoncello and continuo.
 It was first performed in the Barfüßerkirche in Frankfurt/Main on 10 April 1716.
 According to Telemann's 1718 autobiography, its performance was repeated during Lent in 1717 or 1718 in Hamburg or Augsburg.
 Further, on 26 March 1717 at the Neukirche Leipzig, which was the first documented performance of a Passion Oratorio in Leipzig.
 Later again on 4 April 1719 at the Reventher Dom Hamburg, 21 March 1720 at the Hamburger Drillhaus.

 In 1722 the composition was revised and, in 60 movements in a Pastiche performed on 22, 26, 28, and 30 March.
 Again performed in the Lenten Season 1723 in Hamburg (?)
 27 March 1739 it was performed at the Nikolaikirche Leipzig (under direction of J. S. Bach.).

 A modern edition of the score is published by Bärenreiter.
 Telemann's Brockes Passion was recorded by McGegan in 1994 (reissued 1996 & 1999), and by Jacobs in 2009.

 Bach

 Bach's St John Passion uses text of the Brockes Passion for several arias.
 Its influence is also felt in his St Matthew Passion, for instance in the dialogue of the opening chorus, and use of its poetry in one movement.

 Bach also performed Handel's and Telemann's settings of the Brockes Passion In Leipzig, and included arias from Handel's setting in a St Mark Passion pasticcio.

 Stölzel

-Gottfried Heinrich Stölzel set Brockes Passion and it was performed on the 30th of March 1725.
+Gottfried Heinrich Stölzel set Brockes Passion and it was performed on 30 March 1725.